 After CAC Optimization:

-The shift from volume to value may create a 340% improvement in customer lifetime value.
+The shift from volume to value drove a dramatic improvement in customer lifetime value.

 The Four-Pillar CAC Framework